qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 - **A Windows machine**: Windows XP/7/10 are supported, not tested on Windows 11 yet.

 - **Charles Proxy**.
 I use version 4.2.7 but I don't think it matters (No need to crack Charles Proxy).
+Here is the link if you're too lazy to Google it.
+[Dropbox](https://www.dropbox.com/s/nrp4obp0ctcwn9e/Charles%20Proxy%204.2.7.rar?dl=0)

 - **An Apple ID for iTunes**.
 Use a clone ID if you like.
 Keep in mind that if you switch to another ID, you'll need to re-do the process from **Step 3**.